📚

 Major Trends

-• Industrialization → increased productivity → consumer goods more affordable and available → economic growth, social and cultural changes
+• Industrialization → consumer goods more affordable and available

-• Railroads increased the circulation of goods, people, and ideas
+• Railroads increased circulation of goods, people, and ideas

 • States could industrialize through private investment (Britain, US) or state investment (Russia, Japan)

-• Demand for raw materials increased, and new sources were acquired by steamship
+• Demand for raw materials increased, new sources acquired by steamship

 • Capitalism prevailed in Western Europe, but made life hard for many